Kansas City Current: Kansas City Current II

 In July 2025, the Kansas City Current formally established Kansas City Current II with a full launch - the first NWSL team to fully form a second team.
 As a full-time, fully funded partner to the first team, the goal is to bridge youth and college players to top-tier soccer.
 Vasil Ristov will serve as the first coach of the full Kansas City Current II.
 In conjunction with the announcement, ground was broken for "Riverside Stadium", a new 2,000 seat stadium in Riverside, MO, along a Performance Center to include additional locker rooms, expansion of the Current's grass and turf practice fields and training facilities to serve the new year-round club.
 All three facilities, bring the Current’s total investment in player facilities in Riverside to $52 million.

 KC Current II would compete in the proposed NWSL Division 2.
 It was reported in April 2025 the NWSL had proposed a second division league with eight teams already signed on and would require all NWSL teams to have an affiliate within the first four years of the new league.
 The launch date for NWSL Division 2 would be 2026 as a developmental tier under the NWSL, which has been a first-division league since its inception in late 2012.
 This would create a new pipeline to the NWSL after the dissolution of the NWSL Draft.
 The new venture still has to meet sanctioning from U.S. Soccer, but a second-division women's professional league must have at least six teams to apply for sanctioning and all stadiums must seat at least 2,000 people, and principal owners of teams must have a net worth of at least $7.5 million.

+On July 19, 2026, KC Current II won the Women's Premier Soccer League's national championship in a 1–0 over New York Athletic Club.
+The winning goal was scored by Avery Clark in the 39th minute.
+She headed in a cross from a corner kick delivered by Ally Henry.